Know Your Site Visitors

 This is one of the most powerful web analytics applications available, and, like many Google offerings, entirely free.

 Now, if you’ve never used Analytics before, it might not matter to you that Version 5 of Analytics is brand new.
 But it is easier to use than earlier versions, and you can access it once you’ve created and logged into a new Analytics account (or logged into your existing one) by clicking on the “New Version” link at the top of your page.
 Learning how to use this program – and then actually using it – is going to make a big difference in how you view your website and its success.

 Why Use Analytics?

 First of all, it’s the best way to track traffic patterns on your website.
-And because it’s entirely free and integrates with other Google programs (like AdSense and AdWords), it has tremendous power and value to website owners.
+And because it’s entirely free and integrates with other Google programs like Google Ads. it has tremendous power and value to website owners.
 It’s easy to use.
 And the information you gain from it can help you build your site traffic quickly.

 The beauty of this program is that it lets you call up information about your ag equipment website, such as how many visitors you had in a given time period, where they were geographically, which pages they visited and how long they remained on the site.
 These are all very valuable clues about who is viewing your site.
 You can view the information as tables, charts, or other visual presentations.